Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 If you wish to plan the ideal Bonneville Salt Flats visit, the best time to do so is during the mid-June – late August period.
 With the weather being dry and sunny, the number of visitors peaks at this time of the year.

-Finally, regardless of when you decide to go to the Bonneville Salt Flats, you’re armed with all the necessary information to ensure an awesome visit.
+But regardless of when you decide to go, you’re armed with all the necessary information to ensure an awesome visit.
 Just enjoy it, and remember to take a lot of photos along the way!